TanStack/query/README.md

 ## `queryCache.prefetchQuery`

 `prefetchQuery` is an asynchronous function that can be used to fetch and cache a query response before it is needed or fetched with `useQuery`.

+- If the query already exists and is fresh (not stale), the call will resolve immediately and no action will be taken.
+  - If you want to force the query to prefetch again, you can pass the `force: true` option in the query config
-If the query does not exist, it will be created and immediately be marked as stale. **If the query is not utilized by a query hook in the default `cacheTime` of 5 minutes, the query will be garbage collected**.
+- If the query does not exist, it will be created and immediately be marked as stale. **If this created query is not utilized by a query hook in the `cacheTime` (defaults to 5 minutes), the query will be garbage collected**.

 > The difference between using `prefetchQuery` and `updateQuery` is that `prefetchQuery` is async and will ensure that duplicate requests for this query are not created with `useQuery` instances for the same query are rendered while the data is fetching.